ralphocdol/glance-custom-widgets/custom-api/stats-cards/README.md

 ```

 ## Side columns
-If you prefer a the column sizes directly then you *may* want to change the `gap` to make it not look awkward
+If you prefer a the column sizes directly then you *may* want use the `stat-container-compact` to make it not look awkward
 ```yml
 pages:
   - name: Stats Cards